-Regular penetration testing is also helpful in fixing misconfigurations, bugs, and flaws present early in their web applications development cycle before a public launch.
-These assessments are essential to proactively combat emerging attack vectors and threats that the increasingly sophisticated cyber-criminal may employ to target your business.
+Regular penetration testing is also helpful in fixing misconfigurations, bugs, and flaws present early in their web application development cycle before a public launch.
+These assessments are essential to proactively combat emerging attack vectors and threats that the increasingly sophisticated cybercriminal’s may employ to target your business.

 Now that we have covered penetration testing, let us look at its methodologies, security frameworks, and use cases.

 Security frameworks are guidelines detailing documented vulnerabilities, policies, and procedures that testers can leverage to maintain security controls, reduce exposures, and manage risk.
 Testers must select the right frameworks for their web app pentest methodology, as it affects its outcome and success.

 Let us take a look at some of the most effective and widely used security frameworks: